Thanjavur Maratha building - ''Mangala Vilas,'' South Main Street can be made a heritage hotel!!

 Presently being privately owned by a rich gentleman from Koothanallur town in Thiruvarur district, many parts of this massive mangala Vilas building with a ground floor and two floors above are in a neglected state.
 Many portions are damaged and appear to be decrepit, part of the reason is lack of regular upkeep coupled with ignorance of this architecturally rich vintage structure that so far withstood the test of time and vagaries of weather.

-The ground floor is built on a higher elevation about 5 to six feet from the street level and as in many Maratha buildings here, dressed laterite stones (available in plenty near Vallam town ) are widely used for the foundation work.
+The ground floor is built on a higher elevation about 5 to six feet from the street level and, as in many Maratha buildings here, dressed laterite stones (available in plenty near Vallam town ) are widely used for the foundation work.
 There is a small open yard between two wings and it is occupied by a Sanitaryware company.
-The 2 foot walls are made of thin well-fired clay bricks with lime sand mortar mied with jaggery kakukai, etc. It is a traditional building technique for better bonding.
+The 2 foot walls are made of thin well-fired small clay bricks with lime sand mortar mixed with jaggery kakukai (Terminalia chebula), etc. It is a traditional building technique for better bonding.
 In the interior portion, one could see vestiges of well polished lime plaster specially prepared with well ground lime, egg yolk, etc., to impart unique shine.
-On the west side the two floors can be accessed through a wide stairway made of granite steps.
-All the three floors have huge pillared halls with high ceiling and openings or windows to keep the interior cool.
-There are several big rooms with Madras terrace, supported by sturdy rafters made of quality wood.
+On the west side, the two floors can be accessed through a wide stairway made of granite steps.
+All the three floors have huge pillared halls with high ceiling and large windows to keep the interior cool.
+There are several big rooms with Madras terrace roofing, supported by sturdy rafters made of quality wood.
 The room on either side of wing in the front is a long one with wooden lattice window that is set on the projected balcony- Jharokhas’ or an overhanging closed balcony in the upper story of the structure.
 Technically closed by ‘jaalis’ and covered with sloping eaves or ‘Chajja,’Breezeway or ‘Vaay’ that allows passage of a breeze between structures to improve aeration.
 Large pillared halls or ‘Saal’ where members gather and talk, Chimney or ‘Dhuabari’ in the kitchen space; and Verandah or ‘Baranda to sit and rejuvenate’ are normally eco-friendly design features of Marathas design who mixed the Rajasthani elements with the local design.

 The openings in the chhatris on the second floor had sturdy vertical rust-proof cast iron rods for protection along the edge..
 They are almost gone and many parts of the structure are not accessible due to poor condition of the building.
 All along the edge of top terrace in many places there was a row of balusters topped by a rail, serving as an open parapet.
 Now, they are almost either damaged or in ruins due to poor periodic maintenance.
 Besides, severe alternating hot and cold weather had a severe impact on the parapet walls.
 Many Maratha buildings used to have one and half to two inch diameter pure copper pipes at regular intervals on the upper terrace to drain the rainwater.